Jean-B-Ramz/Endonuclease_Digestion_App/README.md

 # Endonuclease-Digestion-Simulator-App
 ## Description

-The **Endonuclease Digestion Simulator** is a user-friendly web application designed to help users simulate the digestion of DNA sequences using some of the most popular restriction enzymes.
-With this tool, you can input a DNA sequence and select up to three different restriction enzymes to see how a DNA is cut and the resulting fragments formed.
-This simulator is especially valuable for molecular biologists, genetic engineers, researchers, and students interested in visualizing and understanding the effects of various restriction enzymes on DNA sequences.
+The **Endonuclease Digestion Simulator** is a user-friendly web application developed using Genie Builder and Julia.
+It is designed to help users simulate the digestion of DNA sequences with some of the most popular restriction enzymes.
+With this tool, users can input a DNA sequence and select up to three different restriction enzymes to visualize how the DNA is cut and the resulting fragments formed.
+This simulator is particularly valuable for molecular biologists, genetic engineers, researchers, and students interested in understanding and visualizing the effects of various restriction enzymes on DNA sequences.

 ### Key Features
 - **Input DNA Sequences**: Easily enter your DNA sequence to be digested by the chosen enzymes.